getschomp/Skill-Swap/README.md

 <h1>Skill Swap</h1>

 <p>
 A website that allows people to barter for skills based on a one-to-one trade.
 A user can edit their profile with information about what they want to know and information about what that they already know and then search for other users that would be a good match.
 This app features site wide global definitions of skills, as well as definitions of users relationships with those skills.
-The app uses the geocoder gem to find users at specific distances as well as public pub, faye, asynchronous javascript and thin for realtime chatting.
+The app uses the geocoder gem to find users at specific distances as well as private pub, faye, asynchronous javascript and thin for realtime chatting.
 </p>

 <p>